reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

 ### Attention!
 Don't instal Audio Modification Library module, or this module will be not working properly.

-Please open issues with logcat.txt and screenshots if you got problems.
+Please open issues with logcat if you got problems.
+Don't report anything without logcat!

 Special thanks to @guitardedhero, @foxtrot47, and all people that helped and tested my modules.